jpype-project/jpype/doc/userguide.rst

 resources.
 If the JVM is restarted, those stale Python objects will be in a broken state and the new JVM instance will obtain the references to these resulting in a memory leak.
-Thus it is not possible to start the JVM after it has been shutdown with the current implementation.
+Thus it is not possible to start the JVM after it has been shut down with the current implementation.

 Running multiple JVM
 --------------------